Madison County, Idaho: Government and politics

 Similar to other Idaho counties, an elected three-member county commission heads the county government.
 Other elected officials include clerk, treasurer, sheriff, assessor, coroner, and prosecutor.

 With a strongly conservative population, Madison County is one of the most staunchly Republican counties in the United States.
 Since 1968 no Republican presidential candidate has failed to carry the county with less than 56 percent of the vote, and no Democratic presidential nominee has cracked 23 percent thereof.
 In that same period Republican presidential candidates polled more than 90 percent of the county's vote on three occasions, Ronald Reagan in 1984, George W. Bush in 2004, and Mitt Romney in 2012.
 John McCain came close to this level in 2008, drawing 85 percent of the vote.
-In 2016, Donald Trump won the county, but performed far worse in it than Republicans typically do: he received just 57 percent of the vote, while Romney had received over 93 percent of the vote there four years earlier.
-However, this is attributed to the county also gave Evan McMullin almost thirty percent of the vote in 2016, which was his best performance of any county in the entire country that year.
+In 2016, Donald Trump won the county, but performed far worse in it than Republicans typically do: he received just 57 percent of the vote, while Romney had received over 93 percent of the vote there just four years earlier.
+However, this is attributed to the county giving Evan McMullin almost thirty percent of the vote in 2016, which was his best performance of any county in the entire country that year.

 In 2020, Trump won 79% of the vote, 22 points up from 2016.
 However this was still a lower vote share than those achieved by Republican candidates George W Bush in 2000 and 2004, John McCain in 2008 and Mitt Romney in 2012.

 Joe Biden won 15.6%, up 7.9% from Hillary Clinton's vote share in 2016.
 Biden's vote share was the highest for a Democrat in a presidential race in this county since 1996.
 It was also one of just four times since Lyndon Johnson's 1964 landslide that a Democrat exceeded 15% (the others being the aforementioned 1996, as well as Jimmy Carter in 1976 and Hubert Humphrey in 1968).

 At the state level Madison County is located in Legislative District 34, which currently has an all-Republican delegation in the Idaho Legislature.